Coaching

-Marathon, half marathon, 10k, 5k . . .
-60% of runners have some form of injury.
-It might even seem that getting hurt and having our training interrupted is inevitable.
+Marathon, half marathon, 10k, 5k . . . regardless of distance, nearly 60% of runners face some form of injury each year.
+It might even seem that getting hurt and having our training interrupted is inevitable, a frustrating rite of passage that comes with pursuing our running goals.

 But it doesn’t need to be.